-Another key to maintaining good water quality is to effectively manage the water distribution system.
+Maintaining water quality includes effectively managing the water distribution system.
 Preventing contamination of the water from outside sources is very important.
 The City requires that backflow prevention devices be installed on any connection to the water system that could present the risk of contaminating the water.
-The City also routinely flushes the distribution system to remove sediment from the water lines.
-In 2004 a comprehensive emergency response plan was developed to ensure that in the event of a natural disaster or terrorist attack the citizens of Newberg will continue to have an adequate supply of safe drinking water.
+The City also routinely flushes the distribution system to maintain water quality and remove sediment from the water lines.
+In 2004, a comprehensive emergency response plan was developed to ensure that, in the event of a natural disaster or terrorist attack, the citizens of Newberg will continue to have an adequate supply of safe drinking water.